lw7360/challenge-framework/README.md

 I used Ace.
 It's very pretty.

 #5.
 Not blocking.
 Ace has an `onchange` event, which is what I listened for to begin running the tests.
-I wrapped everything in a try...catch statement so Acorn parsing errors don't prevent the user from typing.
+I wrapped everything in a try...catch statement so Acorn parsing errors wouldn't prevent the user from typing.
 I also used setTimeout(..., 0), to make sure that running the tests won't block I/O.